Ita Martadinata Haryono

 Margaretha Martadinata Haryono (March 21, 1981 – October 9, 1998), or Ita Martadinata Haryono, better known by her nickname, Ita, was a Chinese Indonesian human rights activist who was murdered in 1998, a case which is still unsolved.

 Early life

-Ita Martadinata Haryono was born on March 21, 1981, to Wiwin Haryono and Joko Leo Haryono (b.
-1949).
+Ita Martadinata Haryono was born in Sumur Batu, Kemayoran, Central Jakarta, Jakarta, Indonesia on March 21, 1981, as the youngest child of the two children of businessman Joko Leo Haryono (born 1949) and human rights activist Wiwin Haryono.

 Background

-At the age of 18 and while a senior year student in Paskalis Senior High School in Jakarta, Ita was found dead on October 9, 1998 in her bedroom in Central Jakarta.
-Her stomach, chest, and right arm were stabbed ten times, while her neck was slashed.
-The murder occurred just three days after a Jakarta press conference held by the human rights organizations Ita had been involved with.
+At the age of 18 and while a senior year student in Paskalis Senior High School in Jakarta, Ita was found dead on October 9, 1998, in her bedroom in Sumur Batu, Kemayoran, Central Jakarta.
+Her stomach, chest, and right arm were stabbed ten times, while her neck was slashed and a wooden stick had been shoved inside her anus.
+The murder occurred just three days after a Jakarta press conference held by the human rights organizations that Ita had been involved with.
 The groups claimed that several of their members had received death threats in an attempt to stop them calling for an international investigation into the gang-rapes, murder, and burning of Indonesian Chinese girls and women during the May 1998 riot; a riot which ultimately forced Suharto to step down from the presidency.